srpoyer/OperantAI/ReadMe.md

 Alternatively, you can import and use the included Insomnia Request Collection

 ## Running with Docker
+1. Set up your variables in the your.env file and then rename to ".env"

-1. Build the Docker image:
+2. Build the Docker image:
    ```sh
    docker build -t twilio-listener .
    ```
-2. Run the container:
+3. Run the container:
    ```sh
    docker run -p 8001:8001 --env-file .env twilio-listener
    ```